COE11-USTP-CEA/work2-selection-problem-wacanam/README.md

 	Selection problem - a java program which goal is to make selection of items as user specify.
 	The program loop until item was found.

-	item.java containts all the methods need for the program inventory.java has the main method
+	item.java	 containts all the method needed for the program including constructor. inventory.java - has the main method. i also use boolean variable, if statement, for each loop, while loop, braek & include java class Scanner to ask input from the user and keep it as a string.

 As the program run this what would appear;